 When weather prevents students from being outside, an announcement will be made over the PA system at approximately 11:00 a.m. if it is to be an “Inside Day”.

 Students will then go to the cafeteria on the same schedule.
 Students who normally go outside first go to the gym instead.
 Students are then rotated between the gym and the cafeteria for lunch and recess during the lunch period.

 Front office staff can be found in the main office located directly to your right when you enter the front door.
 They are glad to answer any school-related questions you may have.
 Please sign the VISITOR BOOK whenever visiting Bromwell and immediately upon your arrival.
-To arrange for a tour of the school, contact the school office and ask to be placed on the next scheduled tour sign-up.
+To arrange for a tour of the school, visit the Bromwell website and check out the calendar for Tour dates.
+When you find a date that you like contact the school office @ 720-424-9330 and ask to be placed on the next scheduled tour sign-up.